simonambridge/Oracle_to_Cassandra/README.md

 </pre>
 <br>

 <h2>Cassandra Data Modelling</h2>
 Some basics:
 <ul>
   <li>
-    Cassandra is a NoSQL distributed database so we cannot use the table joins that are in the relational Oracle HR database schema.
+    DSE/Cassandra is a NoSQL distributed database so we cannot use the table joins that are in the relational Oracle HR database schema.
   </li>
   <li>
     We need to de-normalise the HR schema, removing foreign keys and look-up tables - these are relational concepts that don't exist in the distributed world.